emanuelfrazao/ml-diaries/23-03-12/README.md

   * the basic idea spurs out of a _separation of concerns_: such that

     * one can make changes to the same files in multiple directions - e.g., a team developing multiple features in parallel -,
-    * in such a was that they can be merged later whilst safeguarding the conflicts
+    * in such a way that the alterations can be merged later, whilst safeguarding the conflicts
   * when created, a repo implicitly creates a main branch - conventionally called `main` or `master`
-  * on request, it can create multiple other branches (TODO: fill-in)
+  * one can then create any number of branches (TODO: fill-in)

 ### basic interface

+*a note on vs-code's git interface being so clean and nice*

 * handling **repo-specific actions**:
   * `init`: